thebiggive/donate-frontend/readme.md

 Generated build outputs should similarly be `.gitignore`d.

+Because Stencil components have *partly* generated readme docs, it is a good idea after changing any `@Prop`s or similar to `npm run build` before committing your changes.
+The docs should be source controlled as they can include manual content.
+If you make a new one, it's a good idea to add a one line description of its purpose to the readme before the generated section.

 ### Angular components

 As well as the core package `@biggive/components`, CI automatically publishes a version best tailored to